Har1337master/Telling-Stories-with-Data-Portfolio/finalproject.md

 My program, the Master’s in Educational Technologies and Applied Learning Sciences (or METALS for short) prides itself on being one of the few places at CMU dedicated to the study of education.
 Common sense dictates that education professors are generally better at teaching than those who have not dedicated their life to learning this field.
 However, METALS professors are also not education professors, but rather those who have simply made education their area of study.
 It will be interesting to see if METALS professors also can fit the bill of being generally better at teaching than their general HCI colleagues.

+#### Edit July 31st:

+Upon playing around with the data, my initial story is unable to be supported as data points showed all METALS courses falling within the full range of HCI courses.
+I have thus changed the story to be more of an overview of METALS courses and how it may help guide new METALS students to better select their courses.

 ## Story Structure

-Setup: Metals currently advertises 100% career placement and what do people do
+Setup: METALS currently advertises 100% career placement and what do people do

 Conflict: This tells very little about what the program experience itself is like